 Carcinogenesis, Mutagenesis, Impairment of Fertility

-GaviLyte-N with Flavor Pack: PEG 3350 420 g, sodium bicarbonate 5.72 g, sodium chloride 11.2 g, potassium chloride 1.48 g and lemon flavor pack 2 g (optional).
+Lemon Flavor GaviLyte-N: polyethylene glycol 3350 420 g, sodium bicarbonate 5.72 g, sodium chloride 11.2 g, potassium chloride 1.48 g and flavoring ingredients 2.0 g.
 When made up to 4 liters volume with water, the solution contains PEG-3350 31.3 mmol/L, sodium 65 mmol/L, chloride 53 mmol/L, bicarbonate 17 mmol/L and potassium 5 mmol/L.

-STORAGE: Store in sealed container at 25°C. When reconstituted, keep solution refrigerated.
+Store at 25°C (77°F); excursions permitted to 15-30°C (59-86°F) [see USP Controlled Room Temperature].
+When reconstituted, keep solution refrigerated.
 Use within 48 hours.
 Discard unused portion.

 Novel Laboratories, Inc.